 - The Audit Committee may enlist employees of the company and/or outside legal, accounting or other advisors, as appropriate, to conduct any investigation of complaints regarding financial statement disclosures, accounting, internal accounting controls, auditing matters or violations of the Code of Ethics.
 In conducting any investigation, the Audit Committee shall use reasonable efforts to protect the confidentiality and anonymity of the complainant.

 - The company does not permit retaliation of any kind against employees for complaints submitted hereunder that are made in good faith.
-Please refer to the Company's "Nonretaliation Policy for Employees Who Report Violations of Law" contained in the Company's Employee Handbook for details.

 - Records related to any such complaints or concerns shall be maintained by the Audit Committee or its designee for a period of at least 7 years.